Tomwiddd/Tomwiddd.github.io/index.md

 ## About Me

-I'm a junior at Lehigh University majoring in Finance, with a passion for data-driven decision-making and operational strategy.
+Born in Manchester, England, I'm now a junior at Lehigh University majoring in Finance, with a passion for data-driven decision-making and operational strategy.
 My experience spans both corporate and entrepreneurial environments, where I've built a versatile skill set in financial analysis, risk management, and business operations.

 Currently, I'm interning at NexAmbit Marketing through the Lehigh@NasdaqCenter program, where I support business operations and strategic initiatives in a fast-paced, innovation-focused environment.